jhp212/com2020-game-telemetry/README.md

 - 5 graphs, giving a visual representation for the data.
 - Page to view all telemetry events.
 - Parameter editor to tweak the balancing of the game.
-- Decision log to show when parameters where changed, by who, and why.
+- Decision log to show when parameters were changed, by who, and why.
 - Balancing rules to automatically suggest changes.
 - Simulation mode: simulated agents playing the game.
 Gives a success percentage for a specific level on a specific difficulty.
 - Telemetry anomalies: Dashboard detects anomalies in the telemetry, such as impossible ordering of events.